mariolinguito/codingadventures/content/blog/config-split/index.md

 ## More simple alternative:

 If you only want to ignore some specific configurations, you do not need to configure all the Config Split; you need [Config Ignore](https://www.drupal.org/project/config_ignore).

+Using Config Ignore you can specify the whole configuration file \[YML] you want to ignore for the other environments.